Blendify/blender-manual/trunk/blender_docs/manual/editors/3dview/properties/sidebar.rst

 Collections can be hidden in the viewport by clicking on the eye icon.

 If a collection contains objects, there is a circle to the left of the collection name.
-If a collection is empty, there is now circle to the left of the collection name.
+If a collection is empty, there is no circle to the left of the collection name.

 By clicking directly on the collection names, it "isolates" the collection by hiding all other collections,